Country Profile - Portugal

 Relevant good practices in the S4 domain

 - League 3 - Pure Football Ranking - The League 3 is a competition that constitutes the third tier of Men's Senior Football, with a differentiated concept and committed to pursuing a series of challenging objectives.
 The Pure Football Ranking will distinguish the League 3 clubs that throughout the sports season promote and comply with the values of the competition, a positive attitude and behaviour between all sports agents and spectators involved in the competition, reiterating values such as respect, complicity, solidarity and integration.
 At the end of each match, each team is given a classification which results from the sum of the points awarded in each of the criteria: respect for opponents, referees, behaviour of team officials and fans.
-The Pure Football Ranking is fully independent from the regular League 3 competition ranking, in which they may add or lose points, as a result of their conducts and initiatives.
+The Pure Football Ranking is fully independent from the regular League 3 competition ranking, in which they may add or lose points, because of their conducts and initiatives.

 - PNED - The National Plan for Ethics in Sport (PNED) represents a government initiative and is hosted by the Portuguese Institute for Sport and Youth, I. P..
 It is a set of structured and planned initiatives, which aim to disseminate and promote the living of ethical values inherent in the practice of sports such as truth, respect, responsibility, friendship, cooperation, tolerance and inclusion, among many others.